AstraBert/jan-scraper/README.md

 ## Installation

-- First and foremost, you need Jan.ai installed on your machine and you need to download at least one of the models that the app suggests.
+- First and foremost, you need Jan.ai installed on your machine, and you need to download at least one of the models that the app suggests.

 - Now, you can install **jan-scraper** using `pip`: